 List maintenance activities are conducted in accordance with state and federal laws to identify changes in either the voter's eligibility or residence to keep voter records current and accurate.

 List maintenance procedures are outlined in Florida Statutes 98.065 and 98.075 and followed accordingly.

 List Maintenance Definitions

-- Active voter – A registered voter who has either voted, updated his/her voter record, or requested a mail ballot within the last two federal general elections.
+- Active voter – A registered voter who has either voted, kept the voting registration record up-to-date, or requested a mail ballot within the last two federal general elections.

 - Inactive voter – A voter who was sent an address confirmation final notice and did not return the postage prepaid confirmation form within 30 days or for whom the final notice was returned as undeliverable.
 Inactive voters remain in the voter file and are still eligible to vote.

 - Ineligible status - Means the person is no longer eligible to vote and must re-register to regain eligibility and active status.